FrostyX/tracer/doc/source/user-guide.rst

       File "/usr/local/bin/tracer", line 88, in _print_all_interactive
         answer = raw_input("--> ")

 It is python traceback.
-My apologies, you shoudln’t see it.
+My apologies, you shouldn’t see it.
 The best thing you can do, is openning new issue in `tracer’s issue tracker`_.
 Please describe how can I reproduce this issue or what did you do when error occured.
 Please post complete error message too.

 Troubleshooting
 ---------------